benhowell/benhowell.github.com/_posts/2014-05-24-java-scripting-plugin-framework.md

 #### Notes
 [^1]:Java scripting API implements a JSR 223 compliant framework for embedding script engines.
 The last time I looked, there were over 30 engines implemented, however the functionality of those engines and their maintenance and development vary so YMMV.
 Some of the more common languages are: awk, javascript, python and ruby.
+[^2]:Bear in mind that if you want to allow for complex plugins with more than one file (e.g. a python plugin with many files, and perhaps module directories), then the simple loader and conventions presented here are of course inadequate.